GaloisInc/HARDENS/README.md

 $ git submodule update --recursive
 ```

-## Docker
+### Docker

 A Docker container has been built to make for easier use, evaluation,
-reusability, and repeatibility of project results.
+reusability, and repeatability of project results.
 We are adding
 tools to this container as necessary during project execution.

-### HARDENS Container
+#### HARDENS Container

 To build and run the core HARDENS Docker image, use the
 `build_docker.sh` script and then `docker run` commands.

 ```
 $ ./build_docker.sh
-$ docker run --network host --privileged -v $PWD:/HARDENS -it hardens:latest
+$ docker run --network host --privileged -v $PWD:/HARDENS -it \
+  hardens:latest
 ```

 In order to run a long-lived Docker container for reuse, use a `docker